Lindronics/skipper-reference/skipper_reference.typ

         / foul: Entangled or entwined; e.g. _foul anchor_
         / guard rails: Cables or ropes
         / hawser: TODO
-        / heaving to: Put the boat into a stable position TODO / helm: Steering of the boat; helmsman
+        / heaving to: Put the boat into a stable position, usually achieved by backing the foresail (@heave_to) / helm: Steering of the boat; helmsman
         / hull speed: speed at which the wavelength of the boat's bow wave equals its hull length / jack stays: TODO